American Standard Freedom 90 Furnace

 Freedom 90 Warranty

-Homeowners must register their furnace within 60 days of installation to receive a lifetime limited warranty on the heat exchanger and a 10-year limited warranty on internal parts.
+Homeowners must register their furnace within 60 days of installation to receive a lifetime limited warranty on the heat exchanger and a 5-year limited warranty on internal parts.
+Optional extended warranties are available.
 Failure to register the product will result in base warranty coverage.
 Products can be registered online at americanstandardair.com or by calling 800-554-8005.